wesnoth/wesnoth/INSTALL.md

 NOTE 4: When cloning vcpkg, it is advisable to avoid spaces in the directory path.

 NOTE 5: antivirus software may potentially slow down (by scanning) or even interrupt the installation process by false-flagging libraries.
-If you are unable to install the dependencies, you may whitelist the vcpkg folder AT YOUR OWN RISK, to fix the issue and allow the installation to continue.
+If you are unable to install the dependencies while an antivirus is active, you may whitelist the vcpkg folder AT YOUR OWN RISK, to fix the issue and allow the installation to continue.

 ## SCons Build